PowerMTA Configuration File Explained (Line by Line)

 Unlike simpler MTAs, PowerMTA uses a declarative, policy-driven configuration model that prioritizes control and predictability.

-This article provides a line-by-line deep dive into PowerMTA configuration, explaining what each major directive does and how it affects real-world delivery behavior.
+This article provides a line-by-line deep dive into PowerMTA configuration , explaining what each major directive does and how it affects real-world delivery behavior.

 PowerMTA Configuration File Structure

 PowerMTA configuration is typically split across multiple logical files, all parsed into a single runtime configuration.
+A complete breakdown is available in the full PowerMTA configuration file guide .

 • config – global behavior and defaults